 The Automatically Tuned Linear Algebra Software (ATLAS) library [19] is a BLAS implementation for CPUs.
 ATLAS achieves portable performance across CPUs mainly by relying on empirical autotuning.
-Still, vendor libraries like MKL and ACML, optimized for their specific architectures, provide higher performance implementations.
+Still, vendor libraries like MKL and ACML, optimized for their specific architectures, provide higher performing implementations.
 The same is true with OpenCL BLAS implementations - OpenCL provides software portability, but unless tuned for a particular architecture, optimization opportunities can be missed.

 Currently, the most complete OpenCL BLAS implementation is AMD's clAmdBlas, provided through the AMD's Accelerated Parallel Processing Math Libraries (APPML) [2].
-It can be used on architectures other than AMD, but its tuning, and therefore highest efficiency, is on AMD hardware.
-The potential of OpenCL to express BLAS algorithms (vs. other, lower level access to the hardware languages) while obtaining high performance is evident through the clAmd-Blas.
+It can be used on architectures other than AMD, but its tuning, and therefore highest efficiency, will likely be achieved on AMD hardware.
+The potential of OpenCL to express BLAS algorithms, as opposed to other lower level access to the hardware, while obtaining high performance is evident through the clAmdBlas.
 Other implementations, e.g., from Nakasato et al. [16, 15], confirm this by obtaining impressive high performance matrix-matrix multiplication (GEMM).
-In particular, the highest performance that we are aware of has been demonstrated by Matsumoto et al. [15] - their OpenCL DGEMM reaches up to 848 Gflop/s, and SGEMM up to 2,646 Gflop/s, which is 90% and 70% of the double and single precision peak, respectively, of AMD's Tahiti GPU (Radeon HD 7970).
+In particular, the highest performance that we are aware of has been demonstrated by Matsumoto et al. [15] - their OpenCL DGEMM reaches up to 848 Gflop/s, and SGEMM up to 2,646 Gflop/s, which is 90% and 70% of the double and single precision peak, respectively.
+The results come from AMD's Tahiti GPU (Radeon HD 7970).

-In previous work, we evaluated OpenCL as a programming tool for performance-portable BLAS [11].
+In our previous work, we evaluated OpenCL as a programming tool for performance-portable BLAS [11].
 Triangular solvers (TRSM) and GEMMs were developed in OpenCL, tuned for a specific device, and compared.
-The conclusion was that OpenCL environment setup overhead is large and should be minimized, e.g., by preprocessing or localized in library initialization routines.
-More importantly, the performance results presented confirmed the conclusion above that OpenCL is expressive enough for developing high performance BLAS, so long as architectural specifics are taken into account in the algorithm design.
+The conclusion was that OpenCL the overhead associated with environment setup is large and should be minimized, e.g., by preprocessing or localized in library initialization routines.
+More importantly, the presented performance results confirmed the conclusion above that OpenCL is expressive enough for developing high performance BLAS, so long as architectural specifics are taken into account in the algorithm design.
 Even though good performance should not be expected from blindly running algorithms on a new platform, autotuning heuristics can help to improve performance on a single platform.